 - 2 teaspoons kosher salt

 - Heat a large saucepan over high heat.
 Add the chiles and cook, stirring, for about 1 minute, just until the chiles become aromatic.
-Remove the pan from the heat and pour the boiling water the chiles.
+Remove the pan from the heat and pour the boiling water over the chiles.
 Stir in the raisins.
 Let the chiles and raisins rehydrate in the water for about 30 minutes.